ohhiohhi/data-analysis/readme.md

-# 🌋 this is a code git for my own project about date analysis,
+# 🌋 this is my practice projects about date analysis
 *it may include SQL query and python code*